abap2UI5/docs/docs/development/messages.md

 ```

 #### SY, BAPIRET, CX_ROOT
-Common message structures, objects, and variables can be passed directly to the functions:
+You can directly pass common message structures, objects, and variables to the functions:
 ###### SY
 ```abap
 METHOD z2ui5_if_app~main.